XplaiNLP/xplainlp.github.io/content/authors/Arthur Hilbert/_index.md

   - User-centric xAI Design
   - ML systems' explainability and interpretability
   - Extraction of entities, relations, narratives
+  - **Side topics:** feel free to approach me if you want to do a project on any of the following :)
   - AI-Driven Sports Analytics
   - Game-Based AI Research
-  - higher-dimensional GANs
+  - Higher-dimensional GANs
   - Neural Cellular Automata
-  - (Feel free to approach me if you want to do a project in any of these topics :))

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons